Pierre-vh/Fox/doc/Coding Standard.md

 	* Generally, try to name them as noun.
 Use a lowercase first letter, then capital letters to separate words (CamelCase)
 	* Private member variables : Add a trailing underscore (`_`)
 		* Example: `consumer_`
-	* Others variables, including variables in POD-Like structs : Don't use the trailing underscore.
+	* Others variables, including public member variables : CamelCase with a lowercase first letter.
 		* Example: `fooBar`

 * Struct vs Classes